neo4j-php/neo4j-php-client/README.md

 ## Result formats/hydration

-In order to make the results of the bolt protocol and the http uniform, the driver provides a summarizes the results.
+In order to make the results of the bolt protocol and the http uniform, the driver provides and summarizes the results.

 The default formatter is the `\Laudis\Neo4j\Formatters\SummarizedResultFormatter`, which is explained extensively in [the result format section](#accessing-the-results).